 This module aims to develop an ability to critically evaluate areas of professional practice of your choice and develop skills in independent research and study.
 You will produce a report of 12000 words which will include a project proposal of 1,500 words and the remaining 10,500 words will consist of a literature review and an evidence appraisal, clinical or organisational practice audit.
 It will also involve the implementation of evidence-based practice and undertaking qualitative or quantitative research.
 As part of the module you will be in regular contact with your tutor who will offer guidance and supervision either via email, telephone or SKYPE.

 Each of the modules is taught online and includes self-directed learning, tutor stimulated discussion on case scenarios, examinations, group projects and independent projects.
 Reflective practice is also studied which involves considering how you can apply the knowledge gained into everyday work and practice.
+The fees for this course are available from the Diploma MSc website.

 Assessment methods will vary for each module and include case-based examinations, discussions and scenarios, reflective portfolio, forum discussions and group activities.